-Framework reference Google Cloud commentary G re for Google's insolvency L T Transition Google recognizes that regulated entities need sufficient time to exit our services (including to transfer services to another service provider).
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference if directed by a supervisory authority; and if Google increases the fees.
+Regulated entities can terminate our contract with advance notice: for Google's material breach after a cure period for change of control for Google's insolvency Transition Google recognizes that regulated entities need sufficient time to exit our services (including to transfer services to another service provider).
 To help regulated entities achieve this, upon request, Google will continue to provide the services for 12 months beyond the expiry or termination of the contract.
-48 Provide for the timely return or destruction of the banking organization's data, information, and other resources; Google will enable you to access and export your data throughout the duration of our contract and during the post-termination transition term.
+Transition Term 48 Provide for the timely return or destruction of the banking organization's data, information, and other resources; Google will enable you to access and export your data throughout the duration of our contract and during the post-termination transition term.
 You can export your data from the Services in a number of industry standard formats.
-For example: Google Kubernetes Engine is a managed, production-ready environment that allows portability across different clouds as well as on premises environments.
-Migrate for Anthos allows you to move and convert workloads directly into containers in Google Kubernetes Engine.
-You can export/import an entire VM image in the form of a .tar archive.
-Find more information on images here and on storage options here.
-On termination of the contractual relationship, Google will comply with the regulated entity's instruction to delete Customer Data from Google's systems.
-For more information about deletion refer to our Deletion on Google Cloud Platform whitepaper.
-49 • Assign all costs and obligations associated with transition and termination; and The cost of migration is transparent and based on our publicly listed service fees.
+More information is available on our Google Account help page.
+In addition, Data Export is a feature that makes it easy to export and download a copy of your data securely from our Services.
+Data Export (Cloud Data Processing Addendum) On termination of the contractual relationship, Google will comply with the regulated entity's instruction to delete Customer Data from Google's systems.
+Deletion on Termination (Cloud Data Processing Addendum) 49 Assign all costs and obligations associated with transition and termination; and The cost of migration is transparent and based on our publicly listed service fees.
 Our services enable you to transfer your data independently.
-However, if a regulated entity would like support, upon request, Google will provide advisory and implementation services to assist in migrating workloads or otherwise transitioning use of the Services subject to agreeing additional fees. Т 50 • Enable the banking organization to terminate the relationship with reasonable notice and without penalty, if formally directed by the banking organization's primary federal banking regulator.
-Regulated entities can elect to terminate our contract for convenience with advance notice, including if directed by a supervisory authority. Т
+However, if a regulated entity would like support, upon request, Google will provide advisory and implementation services to assist in migrating workloads or otherwise transitioning use of the Services subject to agreeing additional fees.
+Transition Assistance 50 Enable the banking organization to terminate the relationship with reasonable notice and without penalty, if formally directed by the banking organization's primary federal banking regulator.
+Regulated entities can elect to terminate our contract for convenience with advance notice, including if directed by a supervisory authority.
+Term and Termination